bamlab/dev-standards/backend/django/deploy-to-aws.mo.md

     ```
     DJANGO_ACCOUNT_ALLOW_REGISTRATION, DJANGO_ADMIN_URL, DJANGO_ALLOWED_HOSTS, DJANGO_AWS_ACCESS_KEY_ID, DJANGO_AWS_SECRET_ACCESS_KEY, DJANGO_MAILGUN_API_KEY, DJANGO_SECRET_KEY, DJANGO_SECURE_SSL_REDIRECT, DJANGO_SENTRY_DSN, DJANGO_SERVER_EMAIL, DJANGO_SETTINGS_MODULE, MAILGUN_SENDER_DOMAIN, REDIS_ENDPOINT_ADDRESS, REDIS_PORT
     ```
-- Check: You can verify on the AWS website that each server peace has been created (EB, RDS, S3, EC2)
+> Check 1: You can verify on the AWS website that each server piece has been created (EB, RDS, S3, EC2)
+> Check 2: You can access the aws.ip/admin

-### Create a superadmin
+### Create a superadmin (~10min)
 Now that you have deployed once, on your host you should have the credentials for AWS (cat ~/.aws/config).

 To create a super user you will have to connect directly to the machine in order to run ./manage.py createsuperuser.